cockroachdb/docs/src/current/cockroachcloud/quickstart.md

 docs_area: get_started
 ---

-This page shows you how to use free trial credit to deploy a CockroachDB cluster on CockroachDB {{ site.data.products.standard }} (Preview), and use sample code to run your first queries.
+This page shows you how to use free trial credits to deploy a CockroachDB cluster on CockroachDB {{ site.data.products.standard }} (Preview), and use sample code to run your first queries.

 ## Create a free trial cluster